-Installation is not complete unless a safety valve is installed into rear section boss, at the back of rear section per Figure 8.1 located in Section VIII, "System Piping" of this manual.
+Installation is not complete unless a pressure relief valve is installed as shown in Figure 8.1 located in Section VIII, "System Piping" of this manual.

 It is the responsibility of the installing contractor to see that all controls are correctly installed and are operating properly when the installation is completed.